-Jerry Stiller returns for season nine as Arthur Spooner, Doug Heffernan’s cantankerous father-in-law in the hit Sony Pictures Television comedy series THE KING OF QUEENS for CBS.
+Jerry Stiller protrays Arthur Spooner, Doug Heffernan’s cantankerous father-in-law in the hit comedy series THE KING OF QUEENS.

 Jerry and his wife, Anne were part of The Compass Players (which later became Second City).
 Then, as Stiller and Meara, they performed at David Gordon’s Phase II in Greenwich Village.
 They went on to play record-breaking engagements at Max Gordon’s Blue Angel and The Village Vanguard.
 They toured the country playing Mr. Kelly’s, The Hungry i, The Crescendo, The Flamingo and The Sands, working with Count Basie, The original Supremes, Sister Tharpe, Bill Henderson, Bolo Sete, Herbie Mann, Chan Canasta, Billy Eckstine, Diahann Carroll and Leslie Uggams.

 His autobiography, Married to Laughter is published by Simon and Schuster and the audio version, read by Jerry, was nominated for a Grammy in the Spoken Word category.
-Stiller, a native New Yorker and graduate of Seward Park High School, served in World War II and resides with his wife, Anne in Manhattan.
+Stiller, a native New Yorker and graduate of Seward Park High School, served in World War II.